swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

     Error FS0039: The value or constructor 'fib' is not defined

-The reason is that when the compiler sees 'fib' in the body, it doesn’t know about the function because it hasn’t finished compiling it yet!
+The reason is that when the compiler sees 'fib' in the body, it doesn't know about the function because it hasn't finished compiling it yet!

-The fix is to use the “`rec`” keyword.
+The fix is to use the "`rec`" keyword.

 {% highlight fsharp %}
 let rec fib i =